tarakbluru/TeZ/README.md

 # TeZ
-TeZ is quick trading app especially for scalpers and is built over the Finvasia APIs.
+:A quick trading app especially for scalpers and is built over the Finvasia APIs:

-This project provides all necessary scripts for the app.
+This project provides all necessary scripts to run the app.
+As the code is modularized, the modules can be reused in other projects as well.

 ## Table of Contents